GizmoBricks/storing_data_on_mindstorms_and_spike_legacy/README.md

     number_of_occurrences = [0 for _ in range(10)]

     with open(paths[slot], 'r') as file:
-        # Skip first line to avoid counting '3' before the decimal point:
+        # Skip the first line to avoid counting '3' before the decimal point:
         next(file)

         for line in file: